slint-ui/slint/api/cpp/README.md

 4. Uncompress the downloaded archive or run the installer.

-After extracting the artifact or running the installer, you can place the `lib` sub-directory into your `CMAKE_PREFIX_PATH` and `find_package(SixtyFPS)` should succeed in locating the package.
+After extracting the artifact or running the installer, you can place the `lib` sub-directory into your `CMAKE_PREFIX_PATH` and `find_package(Slint)` should succeed in locating the package.

 ## Usage via CMake